 Why use donor milk?

-Although breast milk from a baby’s mother is the healthiest milk, sometimes mothers cannot provide breast milk for their babies If this happens, we urge the use of donor milk from a milk bank rather than giving formula.
+Although breast milk from a baby’s mother is the healthiest milk, sometimes mothers cannot provide enough breast milk for their premature babies.
+If this happens, we urge the use of donor milk from a milk bank rather than giving formula.
 Donor milk is considered a better choice than formula because:

 - Human milk is digested well and feedings can be increased quickly